-As part of the transition to fully online, Solano Community College built multiple emergency offerings of the two required courses to ensure their competency to teach online: "Introduction to Online Teaching and Learning in Canvas" and "Creating Accessible Course Content."
+As part of the transition to fully online, Solano Community College built multiple emergency offerings of two required courses to ensure faculty competency to teach online: "Introduction to Online Teaching and Learning in Canvas" and "Creating Accessible Course Content."
 Both courses are @ONE courses facilitated locally by the DE Coordinator.
-(See attachments for DE training Summer and Fall 2020) Further, faculty were required to develop and submit a Canvas course shell for at least one class, to demonstrate readiness and compliance with ADA law.
+Further, faculty were required to develop and submit a Canvas course shell for at least one class to demonstrate readiness and compliance with ADA requirements.
 Courses submitted by faculty were assigned to DE Committee members for the review process in alignment with the OEI Rubric.
 Faculty completed self-assessment rubrics, and peer mentors worked with faculty to ensure alignment with all aspects of the OEI Rubric.
 The DE Technician and DE Coordinator reviewed courses for accessibility compliance and worked directly with faculty to ensure requirements were met.
-(See attachment for courses approved during Spring 2021 semester) Ultimately, more than 300 courses were determined to be aligned with the OEI Rubric.
+Ultimately, more than 300 courses were determined to be aligned with the OEI Rubric.

-Like so many institutions, Solano scrambled to ready faculty and students for distance learning, but the fact that the processes were in place and that the DE committee had such strong leadership and support meant that the transition was as effective and efficient as possible.
+Like so many institutions, SCC scrambled to ready faculty and students for distance learning, but the fact that the processes were in place and that the DE committee had such strong leadership and support meant that the transition was as effective and efficient as possible.
 The years of planning and diligent attention to faculty training (including frequent FLEX workshops, mentorship opportunities, a "Canvas Day" collaboration with Napa Valley College, and professional development funding) are evidenced in the immediate and immense scaling up of DE as of March 2020.

-Recommendation 8 Additional Evidence

-Online Education Initiative (OEI) Rubric link
+Online Education Initiative (OEI) Rubric link & Screenshot

-DE Agenda 09-04-2020
+DE Agenda 09-04-2020 (Approvals)

-DE Agenda 09-18-2018
+DE Agenda 09-18-2018 (Approvals)

 AS Minutes 10-22-2017

 Regular Effective Contact Course Design Resources

 Canvas Day with Napa College Flyer

+Recommendation 8 Evidence

 DE Course Approval Process

-DE 3 Day Training via ConferZoom-COVID
+DE 3 Day Training via ConferZoom-COVID 3-18-2020

 DE Content Session Instructions-COVID

-Faculty Content migration Plan - COVID
+Faculty Content Migration Plan - COVID

 Implementation Session Instructions - COVID

 DE Addenda Presentation for Deans at Dean's Tea 6-11-2020

 DE Shell for Review

-DE Tracking System
+DE Tracking System Screenshot

 DE Program 2020 Training Summer & Fall

 DE Program 2020

 DE Meeting Minutes 05-03-2019

 DE Course Shell Review Process

 Faculty Courses DE Approved spring 2021

 OEI Rubric

 Professional Development DE Events 2020-2021

 Professional Development Handbook Approved by Academic Senate 4-2020

 SCC DE Process, Rubric and Assessment

 Solano DE Addendum